serenalwang/serenalwang.github.io/poems/lorem.md

-to be forgiven sometimes so I cry out to no one lorem ipsum dolor (rest) what about joy I have joyed in shame I have joyed in anguish when I have exhausted every last grrrah what is left you know I am dying to be good I planned to be original like what you can't even guess but your plan is not mine (rest) all the minutes I spent being unsure simply break into song you know it you know it lorem ipsum dolor sit amet if I sing to no one loud enough purpose will find me be- cause the music never dies the music never dies the music never
+to be forgiven sometimes so I cry out to no one lorem ipsum dolor (rest) what about joy I have joyed in shame I have joyed in anguish when I have exhausted every last grrrah what is left you know I am dying to be good I planned to be original like what you can't even guess but I know your plan is not mine (rest) all the minutes I spent being unsure simply break into song you know it you know it lorem ipsum dolor sit amet if I sing to no one loud enough purpose will find me be- cause the music never dies the music never dies the music never